In this document you will find:

 £750,000 and above | 12% |

-The Additional Dwelling Supplement (ADS) may also apply at a flat 6% rate for some transactions.
+The Additional Dwelling Supplement (ADS) may also apply at a flat 8% rate for some transactions for contracts entered into on or after 5 December 2024 (6% for contracts entered into on or before 4 December 2024).

 Non-Residential or mixed property